reacherhq/check-if-email-exists/README.md

 There are 4 ways you can try `check-if-email-exists`.

-### 1. Use the Hosted Version
+### 1. Use the Hosted Version: http://reacherhq.github.io

-I created a simple static site with this tool hosted on a [fly.io](https://fly.io/) backend: http://reacherhq.github.io.
+I created a simple static site with this tool: http://reacherhq.github.io.
+The backend is hosted on [fly.io](https://fly.io).
 The backend endpoint is rate-limited to prevent abuse.
 Also see [issue #155](https://github.com/amaurymartiny/check-if-email-exists/issues/155).

 If you would like to self-host it yourself and have questions, send me a message.